Azuki Bean Shiratama with Matcha Sauce

 - 1 tsp matcha

 In a bowl, combine the shiratamako and about 50 ml of water, adding the water a little bit at a time as you knead the dough together by hand.

 Knead thoroughly until the dough comes together into a single smooth ball.
-When it has roughly the same consistency as your earlobe, break or cut off pieces and roll them into balls about 1.5 cm in diameter.
+When it has roughly the same consistency as your earlobe, break off pieces and roll them into balls about 1.5 cm in diameter.